fivetran/dbt_quickbooks_source/README.md

     using_invoice_bundle: false         #disable if you don't have invoice bundles in Quickbooks
     using_journal_entry:  false         #disable if you don't have journal entries in Quickbooks
     using_payment:        false         #disable if you don't have payments in Quickbooks
-    using_purchase:       false         #disable if you don't have purchases in Quickbooks
-    using_purchase_order: false         #disable if you don't have purchase orders in Quickbooks
     using_refund_receipt: false         #disable if you don't have refund receipts in Quickbooks
-    using_sales_receipt:  false         #disable if you don't have sales receipts in Quickbooks
     using_transfer:       false         #disable if you don't have transfers in Quickbooks
     using_vendor_credit:  false         #disable if you don't have vendor credits in Quickbooks
 ```